lil-brumski/BrumSkyOS/README.md

    $ python run.py
 ```

-What my 'OS' can do:
+What my OS can do:

 * 1. Creation of files.
 * 2. Deletion of files.